Memorial safety inspection

 Our principles are based on British Standard BS8415 and best practice issued by the Institute of Cemetery and Crematorium Management.
 We have also followed guidance from the British Register of Accredited Memorial Masons (BRAMM) Guide and the National Association of Memorial Masons (NAMM) Code and Blue Book.

-You can also get a copy by calling into our office on the ground floor of Cecil Ward Building, 4-10 Linenhall Street, Belfast, or phoning us on 028 9027 0296.
+If you would like a copy of our memorial management policy and Belfast code of memorial safe working practice please call into our office on the ground floor of Cecil Ward Building, 4-10 Linenhall Street, Belfast, or phone us on 028 9027 0296.